Campsites & Group Campsites

 The dump station is a free service for use by registered campers.
 On occasion, the dump station may be closed due to maintenance activities.
 All black and gray water must be disposed of in the dump station.

 No wood gathering.
 No picking of wildflowers.
 All native plants, animals, minerals, alive or dead, are protected and must not be removed or collected.

 Sites must be kept clean and orderly at all times.
-Full trash bags are to be disposed of in the dumpsters; do not leave trash bags or garbage in restrooms or stockpiled at site.
+Full trash bags are to be disposed of in the dumpsters; do not leave trash bags or garbage in restrooms or stockpiled at the site.

-Clotheslines, lanterns, pet leashes, wiring and other articles may not be strung across or secured to vegetation or other park property.
+Clotheslines, lanterns, pet leashes, wiring, and other articles may not be strung across or secured to vegetation or other park property.

 Washing and/or maintenance of vehicles, RVs, or trailers is prohibited.

 Electrical outlets are not designed to handle electrical loads that exceed ampage.
-Park staff reserve the right to ask you to disconnect equipment.
+Park staff reserve the right to ask you to disconnect the equipment.